beoran/governance/CODE-OF-CONDUCT.md

 ### Trust
-Without trust, collaborative coding becomes ineffective as project maintainers spend more time micromanaging a project that creating vision, leading, and providing other meaningful contributions.
+Without trust, collaborative coding becomes ineffective as project maintainers spend more time micromanaging a project than creating vision, leading, and providing other meaningful contributions.

 Trust requires the belief that someone or something is reliable, good, honest, and effective.
-Good faith of users and contributors are assumed.
-However, Trust in an open source project, is earned through actions over time, not words or status.
+Assume good faith from users and contributors.
+Unless evidence states otherwise, apply Hanlon's razor:

+> "never attribute to malice that which is adequately explained by a moment of stupidity"

-Thus its important that trust be earned and maintained through honest, reliable, and effective actions of individuals.
+Its vital that trust is earned and maintained through honest, reliable, and effective actions of individuals.

 ### Collaboration